Jamlons/Basic-File-Indexer/README.md

 `./trove -l 5 -b README.txt trove.c`

-This will store all alphanumeric strings inside both README.txt and trove.c that are atleast 5 characters long.
+This will store all alphanumeric found strings inside both README.txt and trove.c that are atleast 5 characters long.

 `./trove ubuntu`

-This will return the filepath of README.txt within the cmd line, as it includes the string 'ubuntu'.
+This will return the full filepath of README.txt within the cmd line, as only it includes the string 'ubuntu'.